raspberrypilearning/tweeting-babbage/worksheet.md

 Note that sending multiple tweets with the exact same text are classed as duplicates and rejected by Twitter.
 If you want to test it again, try tweeting a different message.

 If you see an error, your API keys may be incorrect.
 Be sure to copy them exactly and check the spelling of the variables.
 Also check your Pi is online.

+## Tweet a picture

+Now the Twitter connection has been tested, let's try to upload a picture.
+Rather than try to hook up the camera now we'll test it independently.

+1. Find a picture, copy one to your Raspberry Pi or download one from the internet and save it to your home folder.
+Make a note of its location (something like `/home/pi/Downloads/image.jpg`).

+1. Modify the `main()` function in the code accordingly:

+    ```python
+    message = "Hello world - here's a picture!"
+    with open('/home/pi/Downloads/image.jpg', 'rb') as photo:
+        twitter.update_status_with_media(status=message, media=photo)
+    ```

+    Making sure to get full path to the image correctly.

+    This opens the file and uses the `update_status_with_media()` function to upload the image along with the tweet text.

+1. Run the code and see if it tweets the text and image together!